ghubant2002/ghubant2002/README.md

 I am Antara Karmakar, and I have recently completed Graphics Web Design & Web Development(GWDD) course at Arena Animation Chowringhee.
 Being a dedicated and hardworking individual, I am always eager to learn new skills.
 Currently, I am exploring modern frameworks to push the boundaries of what I can build, to grow as a developer.

-Skills: HTML / CSS / BOOTSTRAP / BASIC JS / WORDPRESS
+Skills: HTML / CSS / BOOTSTRAP / JAVASCRIPT / WORDPRESS

 - 🔭 I’m currently working on Expanding my skills as a Frontend developer
 - 🌱 I’m currently learning Tailwind CSS